robtandy/datafusion-distributed-experiment/README.md

                               └──────────┬───────────┘
 ```

-Then, all actors start querying the same `ArrowFlightEndpoint`
+Then, all actors start querying the same `ArrowFlightEndpoint`:

 ```
    ┌──────────┴───────────┐   ┌──────────┴───────────┐   ┌───────────┴──────────┐